williamverdolini/williamverdolini.github.com/_posts/fastcatalog/2015-06-08-fastcatalog-intro.md

 to <a href="https://www.elastic.co/" target="_blank">ElasticSearch</a> and tried to figure out pros and cons of different solutions, in order to scale out to high volumes.

-Disclaimer: these are my first experimentations with MongoDB and ElasticSearch and, of course, there could be a better way to do what I did.
+**Disclaimer**: these are my first experimentations with MongoDB and ElasticSearch and, of course, there could be a better way to do what I did.
 I will thank anyone who wants to share his/her insights and let me grow.